 - Students are required to have health insurance.
 Students may remain on their parents’ insurance or buy their own insurance.
 Students must provide proof of insurance buy submitting an on-line waiver.
 Students without insurance may purchase and enroll in the Student Blue Student Health Insurance.

-- Fall 2020 Student Blue health insurance premium is $1,308.40.
+- Spring 2021 Student Blue health insurance premium is $1,308.40.
 If you have insurance, you must have an approved waiver or you will be responsible for the Student Blue insurance premium for the semester.